Activists complain of weakened voting security standard

 In a Feb.
 3 letter to the agency, computer scientists and voting integrity activists say the change “profoundly weakens voting system security and will introduce very real opportunities to remotely attack election systems.”
 They demand the wireless hardware ban be restored.

-“They’re trying to do an end run to avoid scrutiny by the public and Congress,” said Susan Greenhalgh, election security coordinator for Free Speech for The People, a nonpartisan nonprofit, accusing agency leaders of bowing to industry pressure.
+“They’re trying to do an end run to avoid scrutiny by the public and Congress,” said Susan Greenhalgh, senior advisor on election security for Free Speech for People, a nonpartisan nonprofit, accusing agency leaders of bowing to industry pressure.

-Seven members of the commission’s 35-member advisory board including its chair, Michael Yaki, wrote EAC leadership to express dismay that the standards were “substantially altered” from what they approved in June.
-They asked that the Feb.
-10 vote be postponed.
+Seven members of the commission’s 35-member advisory board including its chair, Michael Yaki, wrote EAC leadership on Thursday to express dismay that the standards were “substantially altered” from what they approved in June.
 At the very least, the wrote, they deserve an explanation why the draft standards “backtracked so drastically on a critical security issue.”

 Yaki said he was puzzled by the commission’s move because “the mantra adopted by pretty much the entire cyber community has been to take radios or things that can be communicated via wireless out of the equation.”